 Through Orientation, the First Year Experience Office assists first-time-in-college and transfer students in making a successful transition in and outside the classroom.

-OSSM (pronounced “awesome”) is the Out of State Student Mentoring Program at UCF.
-OSSM provides all freshman, out-of-state students with an upper-class, out-of-state, peer mentor that assists students in their transition to university life in a new state, as well as unique opportunities and experiences that help students get involved at UCF and connected to the Orlando community.
+The Out of State Student Mentoring Program, OSSM (pronounced “awesome”), provides all freshman, out-of-state students with a peer mentor that assists students in their transition to university life in a new state, as well as unique opportunities and experiences that help students get involved at UCF and connected to the Orlando community.

 As UCF’s Official Welcome Week, Pegasus Palooza returns every Fall semester with a week full of social, academic, and service activities for students to get acquainted with the UCF campus, meet people, and simply to have fun!